D10f/javascript_ramblings/README.md

 ![solar system in 3D](3D/assets/solar.png)

 ---
 > The following are exercises inspired by Daniel Shiffman from The Coding Train, Gustavo Pezzi and others.
-I adopted my own implemention following modern ES6 syntax and other finishing touches here and there.
+I adapted them following modern ES6+ syntax and implemented additional finishing touches here and there.
 >
-> Please note that the images below are in low resolution, make sure to click on "see demo" to see the working project and the code.
+> Most of these are continuous work-in-progress while I experiment adding new features.
+Make sure to click on "see demo" to see how things are going!

 **[2D - Angry Matter](https://github.com/herokunt/javascript_ramblings/blob/main/2D/angry_matter.js)**: A simplified version of Angry Birds, features p5.js wrappers over matter.js bodies to handle rendering and physics independently.
 [See demo](https://editor.p5js.org/fall-parameter/sketches/Q6PcOhQBl)